jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 ## ISSUE command
-This `ACTION` allows one to create or issue a token and specify the following information about it
+This command creates or issues a `token`

 `PARAM` options:
 - `TICK` - 1 to 250 characters in length (see rules below ) (required)